readingoutreach/Reading-Festival-Outreach-2016/support.md

 permalink: /support/
 ---

-Hi, some of you may be wondering how can you support me
+Hi, some of you may be wondering how can you support me in my ministry.

 ## In Prayer
+I always apprecate prayer for my ministry.

 Please pray for opportunities to:
 - share the gospel faithfully
 - pray for those needing healing
 - to hear God clearly
+- revelation, wisdom and safety during deliverance ministry

 ## Financially

-If you would like to give financially to support my ministry
+If you would like to give financially to support my ministry you can find details on <a href="/donations.pdf">how to donate here</a>